 And another 23% will directly visit the brick-and-mortar store right after they read nice things about it.
 Statistics about online reviews also mention that 9% of consumers feel motivated to call a business after being convinced by positive reviews that this business has what they need.

 The more recent the review, the higher the chances of people reading it.
 Online reviews analysis confirms that a total of 73% of people pay much more attention to reviews written in the past month than those written three or four months ago.
-When it comes to writing an online review, statistics indicate that 20% of people expect to get a response within 24 hours.
+When it comes to writing an online review, statistics indicate that people expect to get a response within 24 hours.
 And even though this percentage is not that high, it does suggest that responsiveness plays a vital role in keeping customers happy.

 The travel sector is one of the industries where the impact of online reviews on sales is the highest.
 TripAdvisor’s research and the online user reviews statistics it produced found that when it comes to booking places to stay, 81% of travelers are especially keen on reading reviews right before making a booking.
 Another 78% say their focus is on booking places with more recent reviews, while 52% would not even think of booking a hotel or place that has not been reviewed by other travelers.
 What this shows is that, although it is important for businesses to work on their digital image, at the end of the day, people will always trust other people more.